ElementsProject/lightning/doc/TOR.md

 always-use-proxy=true
 ```

-1.  `proxy` informs C-Lightning that you have a SOCKS5 proxy at port 9050.
+1.  `proxy` informs Core Lightning that you have a SOCKS5 proxy at port 9050.
-    C-Lightning will assume that this is a Tor proxy, port 9050 is the
+    Core Lightning will assume that this is a Tor proxy, port 9050 is the
     default in most Linux distributions; you can double-check `/etc/tor/torrc`
     for a `SocksPort` entry to confirm the port number.
-2.  `bind-addr` informs C-Lightning to bind itself to port 9735.
+2.  `bind-addr` informs Core Lightning to bind itself to port 9735.
     This is needed for the subsequent `statictor` to work.
     9735 is the normal Lightning Network port, so this setting may already be present.
     If you add a second `bind-addr=...` you may get errors, so choose this new one
     or keep the old one, but don't keep both.
     This has to appear before any `statictor:` setting.
-3.  `addr=statictor:` informs C-Lightning that you want to create a persistent
+3.  `addr=statictor:` informs Core Lightning that you want to create a persistent
     hidden service that is based on your node private key.
-    This informs C-Lightning as well that the Tor Control Port is 9051.
+    This informs Core Lightning as well that the Tor Control Port is 9051.
     You can also use `bind-addr=statictor:` instead to not announce the
     persistent hidden service, but if anyone wants to make a channel with
     you, you either have to connect to them, or you have to reveal your
     address to them explicitly (i.e. autopilots and the like will likely
     never connect to you).
-4.  `always-use-proxy` informs C-Lightning to always use Tor even when
+4.  `always-use-proxy` informs Core Lightning to always use Tor even when
     connecting to nodes with public IPs.
     You can set this to `false` or remove it,
     if you are not privacy-conscious **and** find Tor is too slow for you.